IBM/aspera-cli/docs/README.erb.md

 {"title":"Test \" ' & \\"}
 ```

-#### Reading special characters interractively
+#### Reading special characters interactively

-If <%=tool%> is used interractively (a user typing on terminal), it is easy to require the user to type values:
+If <%=tool%> is used interactively (a user typing on terminal), it is easy to require the user to type values:

 ```bash
 <%=cmd%> conf echo @ruby:"{'title'=>gets.chomp}" --format=json